-Documentary stamp taxes (DST) paid for the year ended December 31, 2023 amounted to P635,320 related to lease contracts, bond issuance and certain payment documents requiring DST.
-DST related to bond issuance were recorded as part of bond issuance cost amounting to P1,035, DST related to lease agreements where recorded as part of investment properties amounting to P629,224, while DST for certain payment documents amounting to P5,060 were recorded as part of taxes and licenses account under operating expenses in the statements of total comprehensive income.
+Documentary stamp taxes (DST) paid for the year ended December 31, 2024 amounted to P5,794 related to telegraphic transfer for certain payment.
+The amounts were recorded as part of taxes and licenses account under operating expenses in the statements of total comprehensive income.